Marketing & Media

 When did this whole blogging thing begin?

 The art of blogging comes from the early days of the web when users kept online journals.
-From those early “personal web logs,” the term “blog,” comes from “web” and “log.”
+From those early “personal web logs,” the term “blog,” was born from “web” and “log.”
 And personal blogs, or web logs, have covered every topic under the sun since: from blues music to hairstyling to parenting.
 Anything goes.

 Early bloggers may not have had a business marketing strategy in mind, but keeping up a communicative “log” of entries on a niche topic provides an organic way to attract readers to your site—and your business.
 If you’re an entrepreneur, there are big bonuses for your biz if you blog.
 You can key in potential clients to your services, reach out in personal, empathetic ways to your readers and update your audience on the latest developments within your organization.